Bachelor of Science in Meteorology

 Meteorology majors have a rigorous program of study that includes courses in math, physics, statistics, and geospatial science.
 Students start taking meteorology courses during their first semester.
 Classes are small and students are encouraged to interact with their instructors.

 Meteorology majors must complete an experiential learning requirement.
-All programs must be related to Meteorology and be approved by the department.
-Program options include undergraduate research with faculty on campus, a field study or internship off-campus with a public or private organization, a summer field methods course (Hokie Storm Chase, Rocky Mountain Instrumentation, or SWVA Instrumentation), NWS Capstone course, or one of five meteorology-related, Virginia Tech overseas study programs.
+All programs must be related to meteorology and be approved by the department.
+Program options include undergraduate research with faculty on campus, a field study or internship off campus with a public or private organization, a summer field methods course (Hokie Storm Chase, Rocky Mountain experience, or weather instrumentation), National Weather Service capstone course, or one of Virginia Tech’s overseas study programs.

 · Course descriptions in the undergraduate catalog.